 But are they?
 It may depend on what we mean by happiness.
 A higher income, as well as a greater level of education, can lead folks to evaluate their life more favorably.
 But these things don’t necessarily help with day-to-day happiness.
 In fact, those earning higher incomes tend to report that they suffer more stress and anger during the day—hardly hallmarks of happiness.

 Even if more money helps happiness, many other factors are also at work.
-We all have a happiness “set point”—a predisposition to be more or less happy—and research suggests this explains perhaps half of our reported level of happiness.
-By contrast, our life’s circumstances, including the size of our paycheck, may only explain 10% of our happiness (though other researchers have questioned whether the percentage is indeed so low).
-What about the other 40%?
+We all have a happiness “set point”—a predisposition to be more or less happy—and research suggests this explains 50% to 80% of our reported level of happiness.
+By contrast, our life’s circumstances, including the size of our paycheck, may explain perhaps just 10% of our happiness.
+What about the remaining portion?
 That’s the part we control.
 We can potentially boost our happiness by, say, spending more time with friends or finding a way to eliminate a long commute.

 Next: Are Investors Idiots?